Ever wondered what the essence of an axe sheath is?

 The sheath’s edge loses its luster when you’re hot wax dipping.
 To reverse this, make little portions of paraffin wax and beeswax.

-Finally, using a soft piece of cloth, give the edge a fine buff till the sheath begins forming.
+Finally, using a soft cloth, give the edge a fine buff till the sheath begins forming.

 Making a leather axe sheath from scratch is simple, provided you carefully follow the above steps.